jostrm/azure-enterprise-scale-ml/documentation/01-jumphost-vm-bastion-access.md

 ![](./images/01/4_screenshot_rule.png)

-Q: How to get your PUBLIC IP ADRESS:
+Q: How to get your PUBLIC IP ADDRESS:
 A: Open EDGE web browser, and search for "My IP".
 The copy the output that Microsoft Edge provides for you (you do not need to enter any website)
 "network security group